shareaholic/shareaholic-api-docs/api_url_shortener.md

 }
 ```

+#### Safety

-URL shortening also checks if URL is safe or not.
-In the case of unsafe URL, you will receive original URL and message that indicates why URL is not safe.
+URL Shortener API also checks if the provided `URL` is safe or not with the help of [Google Safe Browsing](https://safebrowsing.google.com/).
+In the case of unsafe URL, you will receive original URL and message that indicates why the URL is not safe.

 For example:

 ```html
 https://shareaholic.com/v2/share/shorten_link?url=http://testsafebrowsing.appspot.com/apiv4/ANY_PLATFORM/MALWARE/URL/&service=google